 372 journals to those published in Parent journals allows us to control for many of the factors

 373 that shape these decisions.
-Most notably, the journals in a Mirror pair have identical
+Most notably, the journals in a Mirror-Parentpair have identical

 374 editorial boards, editorial philosophy, and publication priorities.
 While any implicit biases